Is your panel plugged into the 21st century?

 - Overheating electrical service conductors.

-- Two pronged (non-grounded) outlets.
+- There are two pronged (non-grounded) outlets.

 - Missing GFCIs (ground fault circuit interrupters) and AFCIs (arc fault circuit interrupters) in necessary areas.